jostylr/role-dnd-hybrid/src/rules.md

 When attacked or a target of a spell, a combatant can react.
 Typically, this is to defend.
 But one can opt to forgo defense and take an offensive reaction.

+For each defensive reaction, one takes a -1  on further (re)actions until the end of one's next turn.

+Defensive actions include combat defense, magic defense, and countering a spell, and moving with a target.

+Offensive actions include combat attack and magic attack (targeted only).
+An offensive action can be rushed to take effect first which increases the penalty to -2 and applies it in this round.
+To determine if it goes first, use counter vs original attackers attack.